 Also, our team will gladly add a personal touch of your company, so feel free to contact us for branding and customization options for your Zendesk Knowledge Base!

-This article will surely serve as a useful guide to help you to draw inspiration from various help centers and design your own.
+This article will surely serve as a useful guide to help you to draw inspiration from various help centers and design a custom Zendesk theme.

 Customize your Zendesk Knowledge Base